robertknight/rd/README.md

   cdr <pattern>
 ```

-Will jump to the recently used dir containing '<pattern>', if there are multiple matches
+Will jump to the recently used dir containing _pattern_, if there are multiple matches
 a numbered list will be printed and you'll be prompted to choose a match.

 ### The 'rd' command